Codecademy/docs/content/cpp/concepts/references/references.md

 ---
 Title: 'References'
-Description: "A reference variable is an alias for another object."
+Description: 'A reference variable is an alias for another object.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'